hmil/hmil.github.io/source/_posts/TypeScript-project-structure.md

 Go ahead and open the top-level folder in your favorite IDE (it should be [VSCode](https://code.visualstudio.com/), if it's not, then go download it now, I'll wait...).

 The sample files contain commented code which you will have to uncomment as you progress through this tutorial.
-The goal is that you clearly understand every little bit of the architecture and that no magic is left.

 First, you'll want to check that everything works as intended.
 Navigate to `packages/tstuto-web-client` and run:

 ```sh